thaddyyz/tp/docs/YZDeveloperGuide.md

 `Edit`command goes through similar sequence as compared to the `delete` command sequence diagram.
 The main differences are:
+1. additional getQuantity() method under EditCommand class.
-1. deleteOrder() is replaced with editOrder().
+2. deleteOrder() is replaced with editOrder().
-2. editParticularOrder() is called directly from the EditCommand class instead of through a method in Person class.
+3. editParticularOrder() is called directly from the EditCommand class instead of through a method in Person class.